parsevalbtc/libbitcoin-system-wiki/BIP173-For-Humans.md

              {'l', 31}, {'m', 27}, {'n', 19}, {'p',  1}, {'q',  0}, {'r',  3}, {'s', 16}, {'t', 11}, {'u', 28},
              {'v', 12}, {'w', 14}, {'x',  6}, {'y',  4}, {'z',  2}
 ```

+> Base32 is a simple generic mapping which Libbitcoin isolates from address manipulation and checksum computation.
+Libbitcoin provides base32 functions for encoding/decoding base32 values to/from characters, with overloads for byte encoding/decoding, "bech32" functions for checksum computation, and the `witness_address` class for address manipulation.

 ## Program Conversion
 Program conversion from bytes to/from base32 values follows a linear bit mapping, shown with most significant bytes and bits to the left.